Eastern Plains Sexual Assault Response Team (EPSART)

 Law enforcement and the State's Attorney office were able to provide significant input on the Brookings Health System's sexual assault kit storage policy.
 The forensic nurse examiner provided guidance to law enforcement on best practice specimens to collect for assailant exams.
 This collaboration served as a guide for law enforcement to know what items to request in a warrant.

 The University of South Dakota, a children's advocacy center, and the South Dakota Network Against Domestic Violence and Sexual Assault secured a grant to hire a state Sexual Assault Nurse Examiner (SANE) coordinator, as a central source of expert advice for the state.

 Program coordinators named staff turnover and little time/financial support as significant barriers:

 - Vicarious trauma causes workers to burn out and leave this specialty.

 - Most programs do not have a formal call schedule, so it's difficult for staff to plan their lives around work, and they may feel guilty when they're unable to respond to a call.

-- There is no monetary incentive for nurses to be Sexual Assault Nurse Examiners (SANEs).
+- There is no monetary incentive for nurses to be SANEs.
 There are no dedicated SANEs in the EPSART, so nurses with multiple job duties may see this role as additional workload.

 - In rural areas where case numbers are low, it can be difficult to stay competent in your skills.